MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Summer-Fun.md

 ```

 ```
-The rainbow dog slept happily.
+The rainbow dog ran happily.
 ```

 __Tip__ Five arrays are needed.
 More elements in each array, the more random the poetry.